Frequently Asked Questions

 Please view the Naloxone page

-How do I identify the person on the floor is overdosing?
+How do I know if the person is overdosing?